ibm-cloud-docs/vpc/block_storage_vpc_capacity_performance.md

 Based on the [storage profile](/docs/vpc?topic=vpc-block-storage-profiles#tiers) that you chose for your data volume, you can specify 10-16,000 GB of capacity per Block Storage data volume in 1 GB increments.

 Boot volumes are 100 GB by default.
-If you provision an instance from a custom image, you can specify boot volume capacity up to 250 GB.
+If you provision an instance from a custom image, you can specify a boot volume capacity up to 250 GB.

 ## Block Storage IOPS profiles
 {: #iops-profiles}

 When you provision {{site.data.keyword.block_storage_is_short}} volumes, you specify an [IOPS profile](/docs/vpc?topic=vpc-block-storage-profiles) that best meets your storage requirements.
 Three predefined tiered profiles are available, or you can choose a custom profile.
 [IOPS tiers](/docs/vpc?topic=vpc-block-storage-profiles#tiers) provide guaranteed IOPS/GB performance for volumes up to 16,000 GB capacity.
 A [Custom](/docs/vpc?topic=vpc-block-storage-profiles#custom) profile defines ranges of volume capacity and IOPS that you can select.
 These profiles are backed by solid-state drives (SSDs).

 ## How volume bandwidth is allocated
 {: #cp-storage-bandwidth-allocate}